lucasmodrich/lucasmodrich.github.io/_posts/2015-08-03-on-to-paris.md

 ![]({{ site.baseurl }}/assets/images/936f0-img.jpg)

 The TVG ride was very pleasant.
-We were on the top deck which provided us we a slightly better view of the country side than earlier train rides where we had opted for the bottom deck on account of the numerous large and heavey suitcases.
+We were on the top deck which provided us we a slightly better view of the country side than earlier train rides where we had opted for the bottom deck on account of the numerous large and heavy suitcases.
 This time however, as our seats were pre-booked, we managed to lug the cases up the stairway to the top deck.

 Being first on the train has advantages in being able to stow your bags with plenty of room.
 It also has disadvantages - as more people get on the train their bags pile on top of yours.
 Fortunately Paris is the end of the line - so there was no rush to dig through the pile of baggage to claim our bags and get of - we simply wait for everyone else to move out then simply follow.